You can use a basic search to find items by keyword, title, subject or author. The default option is to search by keyword.

 You can use these words to narrow or broaden your search in LibrarySearch: AND, OR, NOT (Be sure to use ALL CAPS).

 NOT – excludes any search results that includes the specified term.
 It is most useful to use NOT when trying to eliminate irrelevant results.
-So a search for Mexico NOT Mexico City will give you results related to Mexico, but will not include results about Mexico City.
+So a search for jave NOT coffee will give you results related to java, but will not include results about coffee.